ie-Yoshisaur/bonne-coordination/README.md

 ```

 This command will create a binary file named db.dump in your current directory, which contains a backup of the data in your Postgres database.

+It is recommended to set up a regular backup schedule, such as by editing the cron settings, to ensure that your data is backed up regularly and automatically after deployment.
+This can help prevent any data loss and ensure that you have a recent copy of your data in case of any unexpected issues.

+### Restoring data

 To restore the data, you can use the following command: